 JAMS has a standard clause that provides for submission to arbitration.
 While the standard clause does not set forth details as to procedures to be followed, it provides a simple means of assuring that any future dispute will be arbitrated.
-An additional benefit is that it is sometimes easier for contracting parties to agree to simple, straightforward clauses than to some of the more complex provisions detailed in subsequent sections of this Guide.
-The standard JAMS International Arbitration Clause is as follows:
+An additional benefit is that it is sometimes easier for contracting parties to agree to simple, straightforward clauses rather than to negotiate complex provisions such as those detailed in subsequent sections of this Guide.
+The Standard JAMS International Arbitration Clause is as follows: It is recommended practice, therefore, that when entering into a contract or business relationship, companies should consider and decide upon the procedures that will govern the resolution of any disputes that may arise in the course of the relationship.
+By providing for effective dispute resolution before a conflict arises, parties may avoid attempting to negotiate in the midst of a substantive dispute in circumstances where trust on both sides has diminished.
+JAMS provides sample dispute resolution clauses for insertion into a contract prior to a dispute arising.
+These samples are set forth below, and some are briefly discussed.